shashical/Chatrix/README.md

  ![chatrix_logo (1)](https://github.com/shashical/realtime_messaging/assets/106883666/9a600f40-1a50-43d1-aa59-710286cb5ba1)
-#  Chatrix - Realtime Encrypted Messaging App
+#  Chatrix - Encrypted Realtime Messaging App
-This is a real-time encrypted messaging app built using Flutter as the client-side framework, Firebase as the server-side infrastructure, and Cloud Firestore as the database.
+This is an encrypted real-time messaging app built using Flutter as the client-side framework, Firebase as the server-side infrastructure, and Cloud Firestore as the database.
 The app provides secure and private messaging functionality while ensuring real-time communication between users.
-Messages are end to end encrypted even the owner can not see what you are sending in messages and also support send document and  images from camera and gallery.
-Users can see other users profile and whether they are online now or not , pin or mute  chats/groups.
-Delete for me/everyone, Clear chats are  also supported in our app
+Messages are end-to-end encrypted, that is, not even the developers or the owner of the app can see your messages.
 # Features
 + Light/dark mode toggle
 + Change wallpaper